Table of Contents

 Full information for entering transfer students is provided on the Transfer Student website maintained by the Office of Undergraduate Advising and Academic Programming.

 In requesting substitutions for requirements, students should remember that subjects taken to satisfy GIR, departmental, and minor requirements cannot be graded on a P/D/F basis, except for subjects taken by freshmen under Pass/No Record grading.
-Note: Subjects taken through cross-registration at the Massachusetts College of Art and Design and the School of the Museum of Fine Arts cannot be used for substitutions as grades for these subjects are recorded at MIT on a P/D/F basis.
+Note: Subjects taken through cross-registration at the Massachusetts College of Art and Design cannot be used for substitutions as grades for these subjects are recorded at MIT on a P/D/F basis.

 To request substitutions for General Institute Requirements, students must petition the appropriate faculty committee.
 It is strongly recommended that such requests be submitted far in advance of the term in which graduation is anticipated.
 Petitions are not automatically approved by these committees, and denial of a petition submitted during a student's last term may jeopardize graduation.